You may think you know how to make a grocery list, but we've got news for you: there's could be room for improvement.

 Americans waste a staggering amount of food every year--according to the USDA website, 30-40% of our food supply is wasted.
 30-40%!
-I have to believe that this starts with what we're buying--because if we were buying wisely, we wouldn't be wasting nearly as much food as we do!
+It only makes senst that this phenomenal amount of waste starts with what we're buying--because if we were buying wisely, we wouldn't be wasting nearly as much food as we do.

 Yes, it's difficult to use every bit of food you buy.
-But you can get better at it!
+Maybe impossible.
+But you can get better at it.

 And it's a great feeling to know you're wasting less food.

 Meal planning and prepping are all the rage now, and they will certainly help you plan ahead.
-But if you want to save money on food and waste less of it, knowing how to make a grocery list is a great place to start.
+But if you want to save money on food and waste less of it, knowing how to make a grocery list is also a great thing to work at.